Common Questions About Working With a Fee-Only Financial Advisor

 If we move forward, the next step is a deeper discovery process where we gather the full picture — accounts, tax returns, estate documents, insurance — and build a comprehensive financial plan from there.

-Most clients meet two to four times per year, with additional conversations as needed when something changes — a job transition, a market event, a tax decision with a deadline.
-You're never waiting for a quarterly review to ask a question.
+Most clients have quarterly check-ins, with additional conversations as needed when something changes — a job transition, a market event, a tax decision with a deadline.
+You're never waiting for a scheduled review to ask a question.
 Email and phone access is part of the relationship year-round.

 Yes — and we think this is one of the most underrated parts of a good planning relationship.
 Tax decisions, estate decisions, and investment decisions don't exist in silos.
 We're comfortable working alongside your existing professionals and will loop them in proactively when it matters.